TomatenKuchenDEV/docs/docs/counting.md

 ---
 title: Counting
-description: Explains the counting system
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains the counting system
 ---

 Using the counting system, members can count on your server.
 Kind of boring, but... why not?